jfoucher/inventronic/README.md

 - enter the `docker` subdirectory: `cd docker`
 - copy `docker/.env.example` to `.env`: `cp .env.example .env`
 - edit `.env` to your convenience.
 Check the [supabase self-hosting docs](https://supabase.com/docs/guides/self-hosting/docker) for details
-- to use a built email server, rename or copy `docker-compose.override.dev.yml` to `docker-compose.override.yml`
+- to use a built in email server, rename or copy `docker-compose.override.dev.yml` to `docker-compose.override.yml`, otherwise wonfigure your email server in the .env file according to the supabase documetation
 - you can now launch inventronic with `docker compose up -d`

 # Use Inventronic